Type Design

 Eyja

-Eyja is a revival project from my Type@Cooper program in 2021.
+Eyja is a revival project from Type@Cooper program in 2021.
 It is based on a serif typeface found in an 1852 edition of "Visit to Iceland and The Scandinavian North" by Ida Pfeiffer.

 Released with